shadowsocks/shadowsocks-android/README.md

 ### BUILD

+You can check whether the latest commit builds under UNIX environment by checking Travis status.
+Building on Windows is also possible since [#1570](https://github.com/shadowsocks/shadowsocks-android/pull/1570), but probably painful.
+Further contributions regarding building on Windows are also welcome.

 * Set environment variable `ANDROID_HOME` to `/path/to/android-sdk`
 * (optional) Set environment variable `ANDROID_NDK_HOME` to `/path/to/android-ndk` (default: `$ANDROID_HOME/ndk-bundle`)
 * Set environment variable `GOROOT_BOOTSTRAP` to `/path/to/go`
-* Fetch submodules using `$ git submodule update --init --recursive`
+* Clone the repo using `git clone --recurse-submodules <repo>` or update submodules using `git submodule update --init --recursive`
 * Build it using Android Studio or gradle script

 ### TRANSLATE